Telenovela: History

 Brazil is considered the pioneer of the telenovela genre.
-In 1951 Brazil produced Sua vida me pertence ("Your Life Belongs to Me"), the first telenovela in the world.
-In 1952 Cuba released Senderos de amor ("Paths of Love") and Mexico released Ángeles de la calle ("Angels of the Street"), shown once a week.
-Between 1957 and 1958 Mexico produced its first drama serial in the modern telenovela format of Monday to Friday slots, Senda prohibida ("Forbidden Path"), written by Fernanda Villeli.
-The first global telenovela was Los ricos también lloran ("The Rich Also Cry", Mexico, 1979), which was exported to Russia, China, the United States and other countries.
+In 1951, Brazil produced Sua vida me pertence ("Your Life Belongs to Me"), the first telenovela in the world.
+In 1952, Cuba released Senderos de amor ("Paths of Love") and Mexico released Ángeles de la calle ("Angels of the Street"), shown once a week.
+Between 1957 and 1958, Mexico produced its first drama serial in the modern telenovela format of Monday to Friday slots, Senda prohibida ("Forbidden Path"), written by Fernanda Villeli.
+The first global telenovela was A Escrava Isaura ("Isaura the Slave Girl", Brazil, 1976), which was exported to Russia, China, the United States and other countries.

+Inexpensively produced on bare sets, studios churned out three or four telenovela episodes a day; actors wore radio earpieces that gave them dialogue lines and stage directions. by the 1970s telenovelas were so popular in Latin America that they had almost completely pushed out American imported programs.
+Two or three were broadcast consecutively during prime time.

 Genres

+Every one has the same essential theme: a poor but beautiful country girl comes to the big city, works as a maid in a rich household, is seduced, has an illegitimate baby, but prospers and opens a chic boutique or marries a millionaire playboy.
+Variations on the theme are endless.